thomasem/ceilometer-load-tests/README.md

 11655 | 2013-12-03 22:17:23.966 | plugins.log [-] Average events per second: 353.250745129
 ```

+A helpful link with pip in Debian Squeeze: http://www.andreagrandi.it/2013/05/02/how-to-fix-pip-under-debian-6-0-squeeze-importerror-cannot-import-name-parser/

 *Note: Please open up a GitHub issue for any problems you run into.*